TomAnthony/mariokart64-guide/readme.md

 The techniques in this section are things anyone who has been racing for a while should have already learned.
 Anyone with experience can skip these.

 - Power sliding - you need to learn to power slide.
 You can get a mini-boost from these once you get good, and when you get really good you can strafe around objects with it.
 - Starting boost - learn when to accelerate at the start of the race to get a boost (just after the second light comes on).
-However, often there is no benefit to doing this.
-Going round the first corner in first place is not a good predictor of final placing.
+However, often there is no benefit to doing this on certain courses you may be better getting a strong weapon to start.
 - You can single or chains of bananas forward.
 It is hard to do but with practice this can be useful for slowing people down.
 - You can prevent spinning out if you hit a banana by tapping your break (you need to have hit it straight on for this to work).
 You can actually do this without letting go of the accelerator too, but it doesn't seem to make much difference.
 You can also avoid spinning out by letting off the accelerator.
 - Firing a red in first place creates a 'circler' that will just go round and round the course until it hits something.
 This can be useful in first place as it will need to pass the other players on the next lap before it gets to you so you'll have a warning (if you've stayed in first) but they won't.